girikgarg8/Git-and-Github-Basics/README.md

 The merge conflicts can either be resolved through the terminal, or through the GUI with the help of an IDE like Visual Studio Code.
 See the demonstration below:

+Merge conflict in README.md:

 ![Git-merge-conflict](./Git-merge-conflict.png)

+Handling merge conflicts in VS Code:

 ![Git-handling-merge-conflict-in-VS-Code](./Git-handling-merge-conflict-in-VS-Code.png)

+After resolving the merge conflict, we need to create a merge commit :

 ![Git-merge-commit-after-resolving-conflict](./Git-merge-commit-after-resolving-conflict.png)

 This is a sample change from remote repository.